-[2] The property that is the subject of this assessment complaint is a class "B" 18 storey office building located in the "DT2" market area of downtown Calgary.
-The building, which was built in 1982, contains 6,698 square feet of main floor retail area and 173,171 square feet of offices on the upper floors.
-There is parking for 77 vehicles in an underground parkade.
-The average floor plate size is 11,500 square feet.

-[3] For the 2013 tax year, the property was assessed by use of an income approach.
-Typical rents of \$16.00 and \$19.00 per square foot were applied to the retail and office spaces, respectively.
-Typical rent of \$400 per month per stall was added for the 77 parking stalls.
+- [2] The property that is the subject of this assessment complaint is Calgary House, a class "B-" 14 storey office building located in the "DT1" market area of downtown Calgary.
+The building, which was built in 1966, contains 9,793 square feet of main floor retail area and 149,082 square feet of offices on the upper floors.
+There are also 8,999 square feet of storage space within the building.
+There is parking for 69 vehicles in an underground parkade.
+The average floor plate size is 14,909 square feet. - [3] For the 2013 tax year, the property was assessed by use of an income approach.
+Typical rents were applied: \$16.00 per square foot for retail; \$19.00 per square foot for office and \$8.00 per square foot for storage.
+Typical rent of \$400 per month per stall was added for the 69 parking stalls.
 Vacancy allowances were deducted as was non-recoverable operating expense.
-The resulting net operating income was capitalized at a rate of 5.00 percent to arrive at the assessed value which was truncated to \$67,450,000.
+The resulting net operating income was capitalized at a rate of 5.00 percent to arrive at the assessed value which was truncated to \$62,180,000.